tmkuhlemeier/Languages-and-Compilers/README.md

 # Languages-and-Compilers
 Parsing projects for compiling.
-Written together with Tim Kragten.
+Written together with a partner.